alexec/www.alexecollins.com/source/2014-07-05-gatling-for-jmeter-refugees.html.md

 1. Analysing results.
 1. Making changes based on results.

-DESIGN SIMULATION
+Designing a Simulation
 ---

 I'm a programmer - so let me program!

 No GUI - command line.

 Gatling DSL much more pleasant than JMeter GUI, even for a (caveat) beginner Scala programmer.
-No poking around in obscure boxes.
+No poking around in obscure input boxes.

 Easy to re-ractor, extract or re-use.